|His frustration echoes mine when I often try to play him!|

 |Well, they actually CAN change less if they want, but.... why?|

-I've been ignoring/not addressing it, but my problem with Sato before Wave 6 is this: if you bring a ship that you can't put Ordnance Experts on (or get a reroll of some sort...), any black dice you roll (and for the most part, like I said, you're going to want black dice) are entirely dependent on your roll.
+My problem with Sato before Wave 6 is this: if you bring a ship that you can't put Ordnance Experts on (or get a reroll of some sort...), any black dice you roll (and for the most part, like I said, you're going to want black dice) are entirely dependent on your roll/defense tokens.
 We'll talk about mitigating some of this in the Builds/Common Ships section below, but it's always seemed to me to be a difficult setup to just get 2 black dice in place of your normal role.
 No lie, a CR90 rolling 2 black dice out the front and 2 out the side with a concentrate fire order is great!
 Sometimes it rolls 8 total damage!
 Sometimes you roll 2 total, and you curse the fact that you didn't put TRCs on it and play a different commander instead.
 The downside to Sato is that a lot of the cheaper ships with turbolaser slots have ways of fixing red dice turbolasers, but no way to fix black dice.
 We'll get to that below, too.

 |Always two (blank sides on black dice) there are.
 No more, no less.
 I'm done with that joke now.|